vvkwan/contributionlog/README.md

 **Understand:** The DiagnosticEngine in clang isn't automatically configured with color enabled, so I need to use setShowColor(true) to enable it.

 **Match:** I checked where the code uses dump() and traced where the DiagnosticEngine is being made in those cases to enable color.
-I am currently in the midst of building the project.
+I am currently struggling to build the project; I am going to ask a TF for help later.

 **Plan:** [Step-by-step implementation plan]
 1. [Modify file X to do Y]